 removing the date/time-stamp from the end of the filename.
-Once this is done, you can use this file to replace (overwrite) your damaged database file.
+Once this is done, you can use this file to replace (overwrite) your damaged or lost database file.
 When you restart CARCare, you will see the prior contents of the database at the time it was last backed up.

 Direct the the backup copies of your database to external media will protect you in the event of a hard disk failure.